 Customer Service Boot Camp

-Dave Dillion, a teacher at Riverside Virtual High School, took this notion to heart when he designed a week-long customer service boot camp that incorporated Precision Exams Customer Service Knowledge Standards and pre and post-assessments.
+Dave Dillion, a teacher at Riverside Virtual High School, took this notion to heart when he designed a week-long customer service boot camp that incorporated Precision Exams By YouScience Customer Service Knowledge Standards and pre and post-assessments.
 The students that participated in this 40-hour training experienced a wide array of teaching styles including lectures, role-play, customer service observation at the mall, a local college tour, and (ending on a high note) mock job interviews from local businesses.

 Students came out of the boot camp with a knowledge of how their individual strengths can be used in customer service, experience interviewing for jobs, and an industry-recognized certification: a certification that offers incredible value by listing skills and abilities endorsed by business leaders that can be used on for job interviews and college applications.